alexfraundorf-com/ship/README.md

-03/30/2014 Stay tuned.
-A new and improved version of this module is coming in the next few weeks!
+-- Stay tuned.
+A new and improved version of this module is coming soon!